Eyes on beautiful Amboseli

 Where to stay in Amboseli

 There are plenty of places to stay, ranging from budget to luxury.
 I stayed at Sentrim Amboseli and it was lovely.
-If you are looking for another alternative, check out these lovely properties that are budget-friendly and perfect for groups.
+If you are looking for other alternatives, check out these lovely properties that are budget-friendly and perfect for groups.

 I hope the photos will inspire you to visit the land of the giants and fall in love with Amboseli as much as I did.